My LASIK Recovery Process

 - You will not have stitches in your eye.
 You probably already know this, but just in case, we thought we would let you know.
 You will have a shield over your eye, primarily to keep you from rubbing it when it itches.

 - Your eye might itch.
 Immediately following LASIK, it may itch, burn, or feel like there is something in it.
 It is vitally important that you do not rub it, because that could dislodge the flap and require you to undergo further surgery.
 If you experience pain, your doctor will suggest a mild pain reliever.

 - You will need to protect your eye for a few weeks.
 This means no eye makeup for at least two weeks, no strenuous or contact sports for four weeks, and no swimming, whirlpool, or hot tub for eight weeks.
 It is not necessary to wear your eye shield during the day, but you should wear it at night for the first month.

 - You will probably experience sensitivity to light.
 In the first few days after surgery, you may have a problem with glare, haloes around lights, or starbursts.
 The whites of your eyes may look red or bloodshot.
-It is a good idea to take a few days off work, until these symptoms subside, because you should see vast improvement within a few days.
+It is a good idea to take a few days off work until these symptoms subside because you should see a vast improvement within a few days.